End of Watch: 01/14/1921

 The three remaining gang members were convicted of first degree murder in February 1921.
 All three were sentenced to life imprisonment.
 In 1925, Daniels and two other convicts escaped from the Walla Walla Penitentiary.
 They went on a crime spree.
 Daniels was captured about a month later while he was burglarizing a store in Eugene, OR.
 He was returned to Walla Walla.
 But life imprisonment for murdering a police officer didn’t mean very much to some people back then.
 In 1927, Governor Roland H. Hartly gave an executive parole to Louis Madsen.
 In 1929, he paroled Ward Daniels and Clifford.
 A. Brown.

 Volney Lewis Stevens was born on September 3, 1874 in Meshoppin, PA.
 By 1880, the family was living in the Dakota Territory.
 On June 11, 1902, he married Helena M. Watkins, a North Dakota girl.
 They were living in North Dakota when Avery was born in 1903 and when Lloyd was born in 1905.
-Volney Stevens was commissioned as a Seattle police officer on May 8, 1907, but his name first appears in a Seattle Directory in 1908 with a Thorndyke Ave.
-W. address.
 Their daughter, Beryl, was born in Washington on December 16, 1906.
 It appears the family moved to Washington State between 1905 and 1906.
-Helena Stevens never re-married.
-She died in Seattle in 1966.
-She is buried with her husband at Crown Hill Cemetery.
-Both of their names are engraved on one headstone.
+Volney Stevens was commissioned as a Seattle police officer on May 8, 1907.